-If an AE which, according to the Investigator's assessment, is related to the use of any of the study products and is still ongoing at the time of the withdrawal, the Investigator shall follow-up the subject until the AE resolves or is assessed by the Investigator to be "chronic" or "stable".
+If an AE which, according to the Investigator's assessment, is related to the use of any of the study products and is still ongoing at the time of the withdrawal, the Investigator shall follow up the subject until the AE resolves or is assessed by the Investigator to be "chronic" or "stable".
 Follow-up information for at least three (3) months shall be provided to the Sponsor.

-5. Study Products
+6. Study Product

-The term "study products" refers to Restylane Volyme, Restylane Defyne and Restylane Lyft Lidocaine.
+The term "study product" refers to Restylane Lidocaine.

-5.1 Investigational products
+6.1 Investigational product